SpaceGravimetryTUD/GRACE-Orbit-Residuals-db/README.md

 # 📊 Running Tests

 Tests rely on a running local database and valid `.env` configuration.
+The PostGIS Extension should also be enabled (to get no failed tests).

 ```bash
 poetry run pytest